 Linux has many GUI applications for viewing images.
-But I have never tried any CLI applications to see it.
+But have you ever tried a CLI application to view them or do you know if one exists?

-Fortunately while working with the ImageMagick tool I got a command to view an image from the terminal.
+Fortunately, while working with the ImageMagick tool I stumbled upon a command to view an image from the terminal.

 The command name is “display”, which is part of the ImageMagick tool.
 This is a great tool that allows NIX users to view images from the terminal.